rtcharity/resources.eahub.org/content/start/support.md

 Once you have decided you want to start a group, contact the <a target="_blank" href="https://www.centreforeffectivealtruism.org/team/#groups-team">groups team at CEA</a>.
 They are happy to schedule calls with aspiring group organisers to share advice and point them towards resources.
 You can reach them at <a target=”_blank” href="mailto:groups@centreforeffectivealtruism.org">groups@centreforeffectivealtruism.org</a>.
 They are the best people to talk to for general group advice.

 The groups team will also add you to the EA Groups newsletter.
 You can read some of the previous group newsletters <a target="_blank" href="https://www.effectivealtruism.org/articles/ea-groups-newsletter-archives/">here</a>.

+You can also check out the <a target="_blank" href="/tips/support/">Groups Support Page</a> for other people to contact if you need support for particular topics such as running introductory presentations, issues within the group, or running fellowships.

 # Register Your Group
 Register your group on the Effective Altruism Hub <a target="_blank" href="https://eahub.org/groups/">website</a>.
 The EA Hub hosts the official list of EA groups.